astips/maya-toolkit-roller-coaster/README.md

 - "context" -- x-rig context names configured by user
 - "email" -- your license register email used to auth professional version license

-### XRIG Context Option > rollercoaster/core/mutils/option
+### XRIG Context Option > rollercoaster/opt/xrig
-Because of the diversity of rigging files, **rollercoaster** tool allow users config their own xrig contexts.
+Because of the diversity of rigging files, **rollercoaster** tool allow users config their own xrig & filter contexts.

 for example : an open source rig file named 'kayla'